-United Nations The General Assembly Resolution 77/281 on "Promoting the social solidarity economy for sustainable development" of April 2023, and reiterated in A/RES79/213 follow-up Resolution December 2024, recognizes the contribution of the social and solidarity economy (SSE) to multiple dimensions of sustainable development and encourages a range of policies at local, national, regional and global levels, including to address the financial challenges faced by SSE entities to develop and scale out their contribution to sustainable development.
+The United Nations General Assembly Resolution 77/281 on "Promoting the social and solidarity economy for sustainable development" of April 2023, and reiterated in Resolution A/RES79/213 follow-up December 2024, recognizes the contribution of the social and solidarity economy (SSE) to multiple dimensions of sustainable development and encourages a range of policies at local, national, regional and global levels, including to address the financial challenges faced by SSE entities to develop and scale out their contribution to sustainable development.
 These resolutions:

-- · Encourage "multilateral, international and regional financial institutions development banks to support the social and solidarity economy, including through existing and new financial instruments and mechanisms addapted to all stages of development"; - 2024 resolution "also encourages Member States to consider how the social and solidarity economy could contribute to feature in relevant multilateral processes, such as the Fourth International Conference on Financing for Development (FfD4)" and encourages Member States to facilitate "access for social and solidarity economy entities to financial services and funding, and capacitybuilding".
+- · Encourage "multilateral, international and financial institutions regional development banks to support the social and solidarity economy, including through existing and new financial instruments and mechanisms addapted to all stages of development"; - The 2024 resolution "also encourages Member States to consider how the social and solidarity economy could contribute to feature in relevant upcoming multilateral processes, such as the Fourth International Conference on Financing for Development (FfD4)" and encourages Member States to facilitate "access for social and solidarity economy entities to financial services and funding, building".